Qmungo247/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>
-From the "OsTicket Installation Files" Folder downloaded in the frist step, install PHP Manager for IIS.
-Next Install Rewrite Module.
+From the "OsTicket Installation Files" Folder downloaded in the frist step, install PHP Manager for IIS & the Rewrite Module.
 </p>
 <br />